Cleaning is the basic necessity of any kitchen and it is very important as it is the place we make our food.

 - Wearing gloves is necessary as it may irritate your skin.

-- Strong fumes arising from the cleaner as it may irritate your eyes and make you feel nauseated, light-headed.
+- Strong fumes arise from the cleaner as it may irritate your eyes and make you feel nauseated and light-headed.

 As the cleaners available in the market are full of chemicals so regular use of such chemicals affects the shine and versatility of the countertops.
 If these cleaners are used rarely like once a month then the negative effect can be reduced.